GamehoundProductions/blog-entries/blog/about.md

 Also, check out the [Calendar](https://gamehoundgames.com/calendar) to discover current, upcoming or past game releases throughout the years.

-And, of course, Subscribe to my Newsletter and get the newest [Blog](https://gamehoundgames.com/blog) posts straight to Your virtual door!
+And, of course, Subscribe to my Newsletter and get the newest [Blog](https://gamehoundgames.com/blog) posts about Video Games, Software Engineering and who-knows-what-else straight to Your virtual door!